TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imagelinkwrap/Index.rst

       rel="{$styles.content.imgtext.linkWrap.lightboxRelAttribute}"
    )

-In this way it is easy to use a lightbox of your choice and to display resized images in the frontend: You only need to integrate the lightbox by including it's Javascript and CSS files and to activate certain links by using the right "lightbox" class.
-Here's a more complete example:
+This way it is easy to use a lightbox and to display resized images in the frontend.
+More complete examples are :ref:`imageLinkWrap-example-fancybox` and :ref:`imageLinkWrap-example-topup`.
-:ref:`imageLinkWrap-example-fancybox` (and
-:ref:`imageLinkWrap-example-topup`).

 stdWrap
 ~~~~~~~

-:ts:`imageLinkWrap.stdWrap =` [:ref:`data-type-stdWrap`]
+:ts:`imageLinkWrap.stdWrap =` :ref:`stdwrap`

-This adds :ref:`data-type-stdWrap` functionality to the almost final
+This adds :ref:`stdwrap` functionality to the almost final
 result.